Tejas204/Tejas204/README.md

 Hi 👋 My name is Tejas Dhopavkar
 ================================

 I am a master's student pursuing a degree in Informatics (Computer Science) at the Saarland University, Germany.
-I am working as a research assistant at the Max Planck Institute for Informatics.
+I am working as a research assistant at the Max Planck Institute for Informatics in the field of vision-language models.
 I am a Computer Engineering graduate from Mumbai University.
 I am interested in computer vision, vision-language models, explainable AI and natural language processing.

 * I am interested in computer vision, machine learning, SNLP, vision language models and explainable machine learning (mechanistic explaibability, model agnostic methods)
 * I'm learning React JS, Express JS, MongoDB, Machine Learning, Computer Vision and NLP.